quii/learn-go-with-tests/reading-files.md

 _, err := blogposts.NewPostsFromFS(StubFailingFS{})
 ```

 This should give you confidence in our approach.
-The interface we're using has one method which means creating test-doubles to test different scenarios is trivial.
+The interface we're using has one method, which makes creating test-doubles to test different scenarios trivial.

-In some cases, testing error handling is the pragmatic thing to do, but in our case we're not doing anything _interesting_ with the error, we're just propagating it; so its not worth the hassle of writing a new test.
+In some cases, testing error handling is the pragmatic thing to do but, in our case, we're not doing anything _interesting_ with the error, we're just propagating it, so it's not worth the hassle of writing a new test.

-Logically our next iterations will be around expanding our `Post` type, so it has some useful data.
+Logically, our next iterations will be around expanding our `Post` type so that it has some useful data.

 ## Write the test first

 We'll start with the first line in the proposed blog post schema, the title field.

-We need to change the contents of the test files, so they match what was specified, and then we can make an assertion that we parse it correctly.
+We need to change the contents of the test files so they match what was specified, and then we can make an assertion that it is parsed correctly.
 ```go
 func TestNewBlogPosts(t *testing.T) {
 	fs := fstest.MapFS{